How to handle candy for kids – Don’t ruin Halloween!

 Does sugar cause hyperactivity?

 It’s well documented in research that sugar does not cause kids to be hyper.
-Then why does your child go crazy at parties with lots of sugar?
+Then why does your child go wild at parties with lots of sugar?

 Their wild behaviour has more to do with the environment than food.
 They’re surrounded by lots of other kids, having a blast!
 It also has to do with parents’ expectations.
 If parents think sugar causes their children to be hyper, they rate their children as more hyper.
 Even after having a placebo drink which did not contain any sugar!